blue and purple background with white outline of brain and glowing neurons firing

 4. Chaga (Inonotus obliquus)

 Fungi are becoming increasingly popular as a star food ingredient in the wellness community.
-Many different health and wellness gurus consider these “functional” or medicinal mushrooms a cure-all.
-Not only are they packed with flavor and easy to incorporate, they also contain vitamins and nutrients that offer all kinds of different benefits.
+Many different health and wellness enthusiasts consider these “functional” mushrooms a favorite addition to their routine.
+Not only are they packed with flavor and easy to incorporate, they also contain vitamins and nutrients.

 Red reishi mushrooms growing on tree

-Reishi mushrooms have been used medicinally for over 2,000 years.
+Reishi mushrooms have been used traditionally for over 2,000 years.
 It is a large, dark mushroom with a glossy exterior and a woody texture (2).
 Native to the hot and humid regions of Asia, it is considered a rare find.
-Some possible Reishi mushroom benefits include boosting the immune system, reducing stress, anti-cancer activity, and improved liver and brain function.
+Reishi is popular among those looking to support immune function, manage everyday stress, and support cognitive wellness as part of a balanced lifestyle.

-A fourth study came to the same conclusions as the above with similar results including increased memory and learning in the test subjects (6).
+A fourth study explored similar topics, including measures of memory and learning in the test subjects (6).

-While we would love to start seeing human research, the results from these animal studies indicate neuroprotective effects and support of memory and cognitive function.
+While we would love to start seeing more human research, these animal studies have explored topics related to memory and cognitive function.

 large white lion's mane mushroom growing on side of tree

 Native to North America, Asia and Europe, this unique mushroom is identified by its shaggy, globe-like appearance.
-Also known as Hericium erinaceus, Lion’s Mane is commonly used to boost energy and mental performance.
-It is also known to help naturally combat depression and anxiety.
-It has been shown in animal models to enhance nerve regeneration, memory, and protect against brain injuries such as stroke.
+Also known as Hericium erinaceus, Lion’s Mane is commonly used to support energy and mental performance.
+It is a popular choice for those looking to support a positive mood and focus as part of a balanced lifestyle.
+It has been studied in animal models in the context of nerve and memory function.

-One animal study showed Lion’s Mane mushrooms’ positive effect on memory noting improvements in both the perirhinal cortex and hippocampus.
-(7).
+One animal study explored Lion’s Mane mushrooms and memory, noting measures in both the perirhinal cortex and hippocampus (7).

-Another study confirmed Lion’s Mane to contain neurotrophic properties.
-These are important in promoting the growth and differentiation of neurons.
-Additionally, nerve growth factor (NGF) is essential for the maintenance of the basal forebrain cholinergic system.
-This mushroom was found to enhance both of these factors (8).
+Another study examined Lion’s Mane and its neurotrophic properties.
+These are involved in the growth and differentiation of neurons.
+Researchers also looked at nerve growth factor (NGF), which is involved in the maintenance of the basal forebrain cholinergic system (8).

-A third animal study found Lion’s Mane to be an anti-inflammatory and neuroprotective against ischemic brain injury (9).
+A third animal study explored Lion’s Mane in the context of brain health (9).

-Finally, a double-blind, placebo-controlled human trial found improvements in cognitive impairment in 50- to 80-year-old Japanese men and women (10).
+Finally, a double-blind, placebo-controlled human trial looked at cognitive measures in 50- to 80-year-old Japanese men and women; you can read more on PubMed (10).

-Overall, animal studies have found that lion’s mane extract can speed up recovery time from nervous system injuries and can also improve memory and cognitive function.
+Overall, animal studies have explored lion’s mane extract in the context of the nervous system, memory, and cognitive function.
 We would still like to see more human research conducted.

 pile of orange dried cordyceps mushrooms

-Cordyceps are a parasitic mushroom found all over the world.
+Cordyceps are a mushroom found all over the world.
 However, they are most commonly found in Asia.
-This mushroom is used for its reputation of improving stamina and focus.
-It is also known to help manages blood sugar levels, boost the immune system.
+This mushroom is popular for its reputation of supporting stamina and focus.
+It is also a favorite among those looking to support healthy blood sugar already within a normal range and immune function as part of a balanced lifestyle.

-More animal studies revealed Cordyceps to be beneficial for memory, brain function and anti-aging (14), (15).
+More animal studies have explored Cordyceps in the context of memory and brain function (14), (15).

-Finally, results of yet another animal study show Cordyceps can relieve cerebral ischemia injury (16).
+Finally, another animal study explored Cordyceps in the context of cerebral health (16).

-Basically, Cordyceps mushroom benefits the brain all around.
-It can help the brain recover from injury, improve memory, focus, and function, and assist neurons and cells with its anti-aging properties.
-Again, more human research is needed, but what we have found through animal studies thus far is impressive.
+In short, Cordyceps mushroom is widely studied in the context of brain and cognitive function, including memory and focus.
+Again, more human research is needed, but what researchers have explored through animal studies thus far is interesting.

 Hand holding chunk of black chaga mushroom

-A study on rats saw significant cognitive enhancement and antioxidant activities in experimental amnesia.
-The overall findings note the critical impact of Chaga on higher brain functions like learning and memory (17).
+A study on rats explored cognitive measures and antioxidant activities.
+The findings looked at the role of Chaga in relation to brain functions like learning and memory (17).

-Two more animal studies confirmed the neuroprotective effects of Chaga mushroom in the case of Alzheimer’s disease and cell death, respectively (18), (19).
+Two more animal studies explored Chaga mushroom in the context of brain health (18), (19).

-More human studies would be ideal, however, animal research proves Chaga mushroom to be an asset for brain protection, anti-aging, and improvements in learning and memory.
+More human studies would be ideal; however, animal research has explored Chaga mushroom in the context of brain wellness, antioxidant properties, and measures of learning and memory.

-When it comes to adding medicinal mushrooms into your wellness journey, there are a few different routes you could take.
+When it comes to adding functional mushrooms into your wellness journey, there are a few different routes you could take.
 You can simply cook and eat them, but if you’re like me and mushrooms aren’t your favorite texture in the world, you can try using mushroom supplements.
 These come in various forms including powders, capsules, or tinctures.
 Powders are a crowd favorite as they can be added to tea, soup, or even mushroom coffee.
-Whichever direction you choose, be prepared to experience the magic mushrooms can bring to the overall picture of your health.
+Whichever direction you choose, be prepared to enjoy what mushrooms can bring to the overall picture of your wellness routine.

 Conclusion

-In short, Chaga, Lion’s Mane, Cordyceps, and Reishi mushrooms show promising positive effects on brain health.
-More research is still needed to use these mushrooms medicinally in a clinical setting.
-However, because they are widely available today for personal use, you can reap the benefits of these magical mushrooms yourself.
+In short, Chaga, Lion’s Mane, Cordyceps, and Reishi mushrooms are popular subjects of research in the context of brain health.
+More research is still needed.
+However, because they are widely available today for personal use, you can explore these popular mushrooms yourself as part of a balanced lifestyle.

 Medical Disclaimer

 Please speak with your doctor or other licensed healthcare professional before beginning any new supplement including functional mushrooms.
 None of the content on this site is or should be considered medical advice.
-The purpose of this article is simply to highlight relevant research for those curious about the potential benefits of consuming functional mushrooms.
+The purpose of this article is simply to highlight relevant research for those curious about functional mushrooms.

 4 comments